josephjaspers/blackcat_tensors/docs/benchmarks.md

 Time represents the total sum of each rep.

-BC time represents the performance of BC::Vector<double>.
+BC time represents the performance of bc::Vector<double>.
 The baseline time is performance of the hardcoded implementation.

 Operation: `a = b + c - d / e`